dtmddx/LearningDeepLearning/DeepLearning.md

 A single neuron might look as follows:
 [Image]

 So this is really where magic happens.
 The idea is a single neuron is just some of all the inputs x weights, fed through some sort of activation functions.
 The activation function is meant to simulate a neuron firing or not.
 A simple example would be a stepper function, where, at some point, the threshold is crossed, and the neuron fires a 1, else a 0.
 Let's say that neuron is in the first hidden layer, and it's going to communicate with the next hidden layer.
-So it's going to send it's 0 or 1 sigal, multiplied by the weights, to the next neuron, and this is the process for all neurons and all layers.
+So it's going to send it's 0 or 1 signal, multiplied by the weights, to the next neuron, and this is the process for all neurons and all layers.

-The mathematical challange for the artificial neural newtwork is to best optimize thousands or millions or whatever number of weights you have, so that your output layer results in what you were hopping for.
+The mathematical challenge for the artificial neural network is to best optimize thousands or millions or whatever number of weights you have, so that your output layer results in what you were hopping for.
 Solving for this problem, and building out the layers of our neural network model is exactly what TensorFlor is for.
 TensorFlow is used for all things "operations on tensors."
 A tensor in this case is nothing fancy.
 It's a multi-dimensional array.

 To install TensorFlow, simply do a: